cactuzhead/Advanced-Progress-Bars/docs/tasks.md

 Additionally, APB will refresh automatically after you make changes to either the liniked progress bar code block or the tasks themselves.
 For performance and user experience reasons, it will only update 2 seconds after it detects a change.

+{: .note }
-> Note: if you are not going to be using tags to keep track of your task progress, then it is **highly** advised to turn `off` the `Enable Task Linking` for a smoother and efficient experience.
+If you are not going to be using tags to keep track of your task progress, then it is **highly** advised to turn `off` the `Enable Task Linking` for a smoother and efficient experience.